lloydevans/playcanvas-typescript/README.md

 # playcanvas-typescript

-#### Simple project for writing PlayCanvas editor scripts with TypeScript.
+#### Simple project for writing PlayCanvas scripts with TypeScript.

 </div>